 AAC SELECTION RATE MEASUREMENT:

-Augmentative and alternative communication (AAC) rate enhancement is a significant goal for all working in this area of assistive technology.
-The speed of making selections from an array of choices is one of the factors that influence communication rate.
-Automated language activity monitoring (LAM) (1) tools allow the measurement of selection rate based on logged data generated by actual AAC system operators.
-A method for measuring selection rate is proposed.
-Implications are significant to the clinical assessment and intervention processes.
+The rate at which a person who relies on AAC (augmentative and alternative communication) can make choices from an array determines the speed of communication.
+Automated language activity monitoring (LAM) tools allow the measurement of selection rate based on logged data generated by actual AAC system operators.
+A method for measuring selection rate based on spelling speed is presented.
+Implications are significant for clinical assessment and intervention.

 The AAC clinical processes initiate with a team commitment to work toward the goal of AAC.
 The team agrees to provide the supports and services that result in the most effective communication possible for the individual.
 Generally, effective communication is accomplished through spontaneous novel utterance generation (SNUG).
 For people who rely on AAC, one measure of communication effectiveness is communication rate, which is almost always far slower than natural speech.
 Therefore, every effort must be made to maximize communication rate for this population.
 Communication rate is influenced by many factors.
 By far the most significant factor can be the language representation method (LRM) employed for accessing core vocabulary.
 However, the speed of making selections also can be an important factor.

-The objective of this work is to provide a method of using LAM tools to measure the selection rate in an AAC system.
-This information allows the comparison of different techniques, the areas of a keyboard, for example, that are best accessed, the measurement of progress in learning to use a particular technique, and changes in rate that might occur as a result of other short term (e.g., fatigue) or long term (e.g., learning curve, physical improvement or deterioration) factors.
+The objective of this work is to provide a method of extracting selection rate measurement from normal LAM data.
+Selection rate can be used for the comparison of different selection techniques on systems of different array sizes, the measurement of progress in learning to use a particular technique, and changes in rate that might occur as a result of other short term (e.g., fatigue) or long term (e.g., learning curve, physical improvement or deterioration) factors.

 Thus, if a person were able to make one choice per second from a keyboard with 128 keys, the selection rate would be seven bits per second.
-It is important to make the distinction here that the selection rate does not constitute the AAC communication rate.
+It is important to make the distinction here that the selection rate is not the same as the AAC communication rate.
 While the selection rate influences the communication rate, other factors, such as the language representation methods employed, do as well.

 Language samples from LAM are reported in the following format: 20:37:00 “content”.
 The time stamp is a 24 hour format with one second resolution.
 A space and two quotation marks follow the time stamp.
 The content of the language event being recorded is between the quotation marks.
 Each event is presented on a new line.

 AAC professionals, in order to increase the selection rate, generally will want to maximize the number of keys available to the user.
-However, it is clear that range of motion and pointing skill put limits on what can be done in this area.
-Fitts’ Law (5) offers some theoretical predictions on how quickly an individual can make choices of targets of a given size located a given distance from a starting point.
+However, range of motion and pointing skill put limits on what can be done in this area.
+Fitts’ Law (7) offers some theoretical predictions on how quickly an individual can make choices of targets of a given size located a given distance from a starting point.
 Since the application of Fitts’ Law in the clinical setting would require information not generally available, the more practical approach is actual trials on keyboards of different sizes.

-Selection skills often require training time for development.
+The development of selection skills requires training time.
 With quantitative measurement of performance, rational decisions can be made relative to level and stability of performance.